ProgramingMaster/finalproject/README.md

   ###__Error & Successes__
   Most errors (and successes) throughout the website will be shown with bootstrap alerts.
-Errors will make a red alert (along with an error message), and success will make a blue alert (along with an success message).
+Errors will make a red alert (along with an error message), and success will make a blue alert (along with a success message).
 Successes will only appear when you successfully write something to the database (signup, create, edit).

   ###__Index Page__
-  When you make an account you will be brought to the index page which contains a bootstrap card and two buttons, create workout and log out.
+  When you make an account, you will be brought to the index page, which contains a bootstrap card and two buttons, create a workout and log out.
 They're both pretty self-explanatory.
 The create workout button brings you to a form that allows you to create a workout by inputting the name of the workout and your current weight on the workout.
-While the name is required the current weight is not, and will be set to 0 if not inputted.
-The current weight must also be a non negative integer not greater than 1200 (because __no one's__ lifting that weight).
+While the name is required, the current weight is not and will be set to 0 if not inputted.
+The current weight must also, be a nonnegative integer not greater than 1200 (because __no one's__ lifting that weight).

   ###__Create Page__
-  While on the create page, the button that used to say "create workout" will now say "back to workouts" which will bring you back to the index page.
+  While on the create page, the button that used to say "create workout" will now say "back to workouts,".
+This will now bring you back to the index page.
 Once you've created a workout, the index page will have an expandable card below the buttons showing the name of your workout and what weight you're going them at.
 Creating more workouts will add more cards.